Search results for

 Robert Triggs / Android Authority

-Once you’re on the Windows Insider track, you’ll need to tweak a few more settings.
+Once you have the update installed, you’ll need to tweak a few more settings.
 First, make sure that Phone Link is set up and working.
 The app comes pre-installed on Windows 11, but if you’ve removed it, you can grab it from the Microsoft Store.
 If you’re setting up for the first time, Phone Link will give you a QR code to scan on your Android phone, and you’ll be prompted to accept a bunch of permissions to enable notifications, messages, etc, to sync to your PC.
 Check that your phone is connected by booting up the Phone Link app before proceeding.

 Finally, you’ll need to enable the new “Show mobile device in File Explorer” setting for your handset (pictured above).
 You’ll find this under Settings > Bluetooth & Devices > Mobile Devices > Manage Devices.
-You might not see this option instantly, it took several hours to appear for me, so sit tight.
-If you don’t see the option after 24 hours, double-check that you enrolled in all the correct beta programs.
+You might not see this option instantly; it took several hours for me to appear, so sit tight.
+If you don’t see the option after 24 hours, double-check that you have all the prerequisite apps installed correctly.

 How to wirelessly browse your Android files from Windows